 As you probably gathered from an earlier post of mine, I like caffeine!
-Haha, well following up on that theme, I have found a second story which confirms why I like to have a few cups (or more) of java in the morning… Well, coffee lovers unite and rejoice because we need to have no shame, and in fact should spread the love via medicaid trusts.
+Haha, well following up on that theme, I have found a second story which confirms why I like to have a few cups (or more) of java in the morning… Well, coffee lovers unite and rejoice because we need to have no shame, and in fact should spread the love via probate.

 Decaf May Increase RA Risk